 Red potatoes may have a mild flavor, but the colorful potatoes with red skin and white flesh are nutritional powerhouses that provide generous quantities of fiber, potassium, antioxidants and vitamin C. Red potatoes are especially suitable for roasting, as the potatoes are firm and retain their shape during the cooking process.
-Roast red potatoes, using a small amount of oil and the seasonings of your choice.
-These potatoes appeal to adults and kids alike.
+Roast red potatoes using a small amount of oil, and the seasonings of your choice.

-A small amount of oil adds flavor and keeps the potatoes from becoming dry during roasting.
+A small amount of oil adds flavor and keeps the potatoes' cut surfaces from becoming dry during roasting.
+It also aids browning, giving the roasted potatoes their characteristic golden-brown color.
 Place the potato chunks in a large mixing bowl, then drizzle the oil evenly over the potatoes.
 Use melted butter if you like, or avoid saturated fat and opt for a heart-healthy oil such as olive or canola oil.
 Stir the potatoes carefully to ensure that all of the chunks are evenly coated.
+Alternatively, if you'd like to use less oil, arrange the potatoes on their baking sheet and spray them with a vegetable oil pan spray.

 Seasonings and Flavorings